neumino/neumino.github.io/movies.md

 ### The Guilty
-*Released on 2021-09-24, vote average 6.6*
+*Released on 2021-09-24, vote average 6.7*

-A troubled police detective demoted to 911 operator duty scrambles to save a distressed caller during a harrowing day of revelations - and reckonings.
+A demoted police officer assigned to a call dispatch desk is conflicted when he receives an emergency phone call from a kidnapped woman.

 <iframe id="player"
 	type="text/html"